 Take the 30 mile/35 minute drive to Moab’s other local (and less well-known) National Park – Canyonlands.
 The park is is divided into three sections, but if you want good views then concentrate on the Islands in the Sky district, which is the most accessible area.
 Stop off at the visitors centre first where there’s a short walk out to the Shafer Canyon Overlook.
 Then drive on to Mesa Arch where there’s a half-mile walk out to an arch on the edge of a cliff.
 The road then splits – take the right fork to Upheaval Dome, where there’s one viewpoint after a mile’s walk out onto the dome and a second viewpoint a mile further on.

 Then backtrack to the junction and take the left fork and follow the road out to the end at Grand View Point, stopping off at the Green River and Buck Canyon overlooks on your way for some of the park’s most spectacular views.
 On your way back to Moab, stop off at Dead Horse State Park, where one of the classic US road trip movies was filmed.
 When Thelma and Louise drive off the edge of the Grand Canyon at the end of the film, it’s really Dead Horse Point State Park (which gets its name from a gory tale about horses being left to die of thirst on a corral above the river here).
-Then head back to Moab for a second night.
+Then head back to Moab for your second night.

 Total driving: 70 miles/1.5 hours